fylgja/site/src/guides/style-and-code-guide.md

 }
 ```

-In Fylgja you will find it like this, _Mostly with CSS variables_;
+In the Fylgja style, often using CSS variables, you will find a more concise structure:

 ```css
 table {